JanusGraph/janusgraph/docs/operations/management.md

 # Management System

 !!! warning
-    This site is massivly under development.
+    This site is massively under development.

 This section will describe how to interact with the ManagementSystem.
 Therefore, if you want interact with the ManagementSystem checkout the